google/gsocguides/pages/mentor/24-about_this_manual.md

 **Jonathan "Duke" Leto**

-Jonathan is an open source hacker who currently focuses on the Parrot Virtual Machine and Rakudo, Perl 6 on Parrot, as well as being the maintainer of many CPAN modules, many with a focus on scientifc computing and cryptography.
+Jonathan is an open source hacker who currently focuses on the Parrot Virtual Machine and Rakudo, Perl 6 on Parrot, as well as being the maintainer of many CPAN modules, many with a focus on scientific computing and cryptography.
 He first was a mentor for Math::GSL in GSoC 2008 and then became organization administrator for The Perl Foundation's involvement in GSoC 2009 as well as being the mentor for Math::Primality.
 Jonathan received a masters in mathematics from University of Central Florida and has published several papers in the field of differential equations.
 Currently he works in the Bioinformatics sector and consults for Git migrations and training.
 He enjoys discovering wheels within wheels.

 <http://leto.net>